michalsta/wnet/README.md

 - Wasserstein and Truncated Wasserstein distance calculations between multidimensional distributions
 - Calculation of derivatives with respect to deltas in flow or position (in progress)
 - Python and C++ integration
+- Support for distribution mixtures, and efficient recalculation of distance with changed mixture proportions

 ## Installation